 However, excessive fear can impair our physical immunity, lead to mental health problems (e.g., panic attacks and depression), and trigger mass hysteria.

 Consequently, we become more prone to develop the infection, which we hope to prevent.
-Below are eight psychosocial strategies to help you cope with the emotional distress associated with the virus outbreak:
+Below are seven psychosocial strategies to help you cope with the emotional distress associated with the virus outbreak:

 1. Focus on what you can do.
 It’s easy to feel helpless amidst the daily bombardment of messages related to the Covid-19 outbreak.
 Instead of panicking, which is unhelpful, let’s be proactive and channel our energy to do what we can to minimize the risk of infection.
 For example, wash your hands regularly, wear a medical mask if you have respiratory symptoms, avoid crowded places, cover your mouth and nose when coughing and sneezing, avoid touching your face, and rest well.